mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 ---
 layout: post
-title: WordPress Plugin Deployment Using GitHub and Travis&nbsp;CI
+title: WordPress plugin deployment using GitHub and Travis CI
 excerpt: "Actually you may not use SVN for WordPress plugin and theme development and deployment.
 Travis can do all SVN stuff for you."
 categories: articles
 tags: [deployment, github, travis-ci, wordpress]